pulsechainramp/aggregator-frontend/README.md

 - Open `http://localhost:5173`.
 - Click **Connect Wallet** to load Web3 Onboard (Rabby, MetaMask, WalletConnect, Coinbase Wallet).
 - Use **Bridge** to move assets, **Swap** for PulseChain DEX routing, **On-Ramp** to pick fiat providers, **Refer & Earn** to pay the one-time on-chain fee (when required), complete SIWE auth, claim rewards, and manage referral earnings.
+- When the **referral creation fee** feature is enabled on the smart contracts, even the **default referrer** must submit that transaction once before the `/referrals` page will surface their earnings/claims.

 ---